-In January 2007, we received a New Jersey Cultural Trust Institutional and Financial Stabilization Grant to fund ongoing audience development.
+We received a New Jersey Cultural Trust Institutional and Financial Stabilization Grant to fund ongoing audience development.
 With the help of this grant, we doubled our audience in one year.
-With additional support, we intend to further expand our audience to a full house in 2012.
+With additional support, we intend to further expand our audience.

 Maintaining Low Price Structure

 The Arts Council of the Morris Area helps support the standard operating procedures for the company.
 Both The Star Ledger and The Daily Record have stated that the Women’s Theater Company is the biggest theatrical bargain in the area.
 Our pricing, with discount tickets for seniors and students, is our primary way to reach out to the community.
 To continue this outreach, we require additional funding to maintain the lowest possible price structure for a live theater.

 Our commitment to attracting culturally diverse audiences is reflected in our choice of plays, such as Lorraine Hansberry’s The Sign in Sidney Brustein’s Window, and our efforts to be welcoming to all.
 We have experienced increased attendance of diverse audiences, including members of the growing Asian and South Asian communities in Morris County.
 We have large-print programs available for each production, and accommodate access to patrons in wheelchairs.